Mapping Typography Tokens to CSS Clamp Functions

 Adopt a zero-downtime, phased approach to replace static typography tokens with fluid implementations.

 Phase 1: Audit & Map Audit existing typography tokens and map static values to fluid min/max ranges.
-Document all breakpoint dependencies and identify high-risk components.
+Document all breakpoint dependencies and identify high-risk components (those with tight line-height constraints that may break on compressed viewports).

 Phase 2: Parallel Implementation